 Emerald ash borers are to blame.
 These invasive but astoundingly beautiful bugs (they are plentiful enough here that it’s not uncommon to find one sunning itself on your windshield) have been here for some time and their main food source is ash trees.
 Eggs are laid in the craggy bark of ash trees and larvae feed on the tree, tunneling under the bark to the cambium layer and, ultimately killing the tree.

 Ashes are prolific reseeders, so wooded areas here are loaded with them.
 Or were.
 They were also a commonly planted tree in city parks and landscapes.
 Some homeowners and municipalities opted to treat trees, beginning year ago and many are responding well to this expensive treatment.
-But I wonder if that treatment will continue to work when all the untreated ash trees are gone.
+A representative from the USDA recently told me that they have every expectation that treated trees will continue to fend off attacks from emerald ash borers, but that theory won’t truly be tested until untreated ash trees are gone.

 I’ve watched the ash trees in our yard and the ashes on roadsides, in parks, in woods and beyond decline.
 Every year the leaves would drop earlier.
 A large limb would not leaf out in spring.
 And then another limb.